Frequently asked questions

 Our unique Ice Cabins offer special accommodation for the adventurous.
 The Ice Cabins are located in the close proximity of the Resort.
 The temperature in the Ice Cabin is always just below freezing.
 Ice Cabin accommodation booking includes the use of warm sleeping bags & liners, hot drinks and warm reserve accommodation if needed.

 We highly recommend booking just one night of accommodation in an Ice Cabin as it’s one of a kind arctic adventure – one that you’ll surely remember for a long time.
-You can try our other accommodation alternatives for the rest of your stay: the Aurora Cabin, Komsio, Aurora Wagon or our comfortable Apartments.
-There is no bathroom in the Ice Cabin, the bathrooms in the reception building & in your reserve accommodation are at your disposal throughout your Ice Cabin booking.
+You can try our other accommodation alternatives for the rest of your stay: the Aurora Cabin, Kammi Suite, Komsio Suite, Kammi Family Suite, Aurora Wagon or our comfortable Apartments.
+There is no bathroom in the Ice Cabin, the bathrooms in the reception building & in your reserved accommodation are at your disposal throughout your Ice Cabin stay.

 I’m thinking of booking accommodation in an Aurora Wagon.
 What should I know prior to my booking?